I. Mission and Objectives

 All tenured and tenure-track faculty are evaluated once a year.
 The Faculty Evaluation

-Plan for the Center for Latin American Studies is attached as Appendix B.
+Plan for the Center for Latin American and Caribbean Studies is attached as Appendix B.

 IX.
 Grievance Procedures